anhnk/anhnk.github.com/source/_posts/2013-01-28-how-to-write-like-a-mad-man.markdown

 {% endblockquote %}

 <a href="http://www.amazon.com/Writing-Works-Communicate-Effectively-Business/dp/0060956437/ref=sr_1_1?ie=UTF8&qid=1359337954&sr=8-1&keywords=writing+that+works" target="_blank">*Writing that Works*</a>, recommended by Ogilvy, is a book on writing in business context.
-Another book that teaches general writing is *The Elements of Style*, also known as *The Strunk and White*.
+Another one that teaches general writing is *The Elements of Style*, also known as *The Strunk and White*.

-# The 10,000 Hours Rule
+# The 10,000 Hour Rule

 It takes approximately 10,000 hours for someone to be good at something.
 Bill Gates spent about 10,000 hours writing codes before he published his first commercial software.
-The Beatles also spent that long practicing and playing in a band in bars and nightclubs before the became popular.
+The Beatles also spent that long practicing and playing in a band in bars and nightclubs before they became popular.
 Bruce Lee once said he feared not the man who had practiced 10,000 kicks once, but the man who had practiced one kick 10,000 times.

 Conservatively speaking, if 3 hours is spent on writing everyday, it will take more than 9 years to achieve 10,000 hours.
 The best time to start writing is NOW.